 Dogs welcome, the beer is good and the pub is steeped in history both in Bude’s famous Brendon family and shipwrecks and rescues on this notoriously stormy coast.

 Seafront pub & restaurant within walking distance from Gwelmor.
-Great location but food can be hit and miss.
+Great location but food and atmosphere can be hit and miss.
 Used to serve delicious homemade dishes such as its legendary fish pie but now very chip and burger based.
-Seemed to have lost its way the last time we visited (August) which is a shame.
+Seemed to have lost its way since its huge expansion which is a shame.